Amino21786/fomlads-group-project/README.md

 - plots.py - Holds 4 functions for hyperparameter analysis of 2 models (Random Forest and KNN) and their error functions which are then plotted
 - main.py - Takes all the above together to provide a succinct overview of the project, runs all the models and displays their respective analysis graphs discussed in the Group Report.
 Ran upon a command line command stated below in this file

+Note there is a plots folder too, which contains all the plots created upon running the code (these plots mainly come from the plot.py and main.py files).

 ## Libraries we haved used
 In this project we have used the following Python libraries:
 - Numpy (For mathematical calculations for the data)